venki666/UAV_Workshop/install_python_windows.md

 * Select the Variable value field.
 Add the path to the python.exe file preceded with a semicolon (;).
 For example, in the image below, we have added ";C:\Python34."

-**Step 7: Install virtualnv**
+**Step 7: Install virtualenv**
 You have Python, and you have Pip to manage packages.
-Now, you need one last software package - virtualnv.
-Virtualnv enables you to create isolated local virtual environments for your Python projects.
+Now, you need one last software package - virtualenv.
+Virtualenv enables you to create isolated local virtual environments for your Python projects.

-Why use virtualnv?
+Why use virtualenv?

 Python software packages are installed system-wide by default.
 Consequently, whenever a single project-specific package is changed, it changes for all your Python projects.
 You would want to avoid this, and having separate virtual environments for each project is the easiest solution.

-To install virtualnv:
+To install virtualenv:

 * Open the Start menu and type "cmd."